Volkswagen: 1945–1948: British military intervention

-In April 1945, KdF-Stadt and its heavily bombed factory were captured by the United States armed forces and subsequently handed over to the British, within whose occupation zone the town and factory fell.
+In April 1945, KdF-Stadt and its heavily bombed factory were captured by the U.S. Army and subsequently handed over to the British, within whose occupation zone the town and factory fell.
 The factory was placed under the control of British Army officer Major Ivan Hirst, REME, a civilian Military Governor with the occupying forces.
-At first, one plan was to use it for military vehicle maintenance, and possibly dismantle and ship it to Britain.
-Since it had been used for military production (though not of KdF-Wagens) and had been, in Hirst's words, a "political animal" rather than a commercial enterprise, technically making it liable for destruction under the terms of the Potsdam Agreement, the equipment could have been salvaged as war reparations.
+One initial plan was to use it for military vehicle maintenance, and possibly dismantle and ship it to Britain.
+The equipment could have been salvaged as war reparations since the factory had been used for military production (though not of KdF-Wagens) and had been, in Hirst's words, a "political animal" rather than a commercial enterprise, technically making it liable for destruction under the terms of the Potsdam Agreement.
 Allied dismantling policy changed in late 1946 to mid-1947, though heavy industry continued to be dismantled until 1951.

 One of the factory's wartime KdF-Wagen cars had been taken to the factory for repairs and abandoned there.
 Hirst had it repainted green and demonstrated it to British Army headquarters.
-Short of light transport, in September 1945 the British Army was persuaded to place a vital order for 20,000 cars.
-However, production facilities had been massively disrupted, there was a refugee crisis at and around the factory, and some parts (such as carburettors) were unavailable.
-Hirst and his German assistant Heinrich Nordhoff (who went on to run the Wolfsburg facility after the military government ended in 1949) helped to stabilise the acute social situation while simultaneously re-establishing production.
-Hirst, for example, used his engineering experience to arrange the manufacture of carburettors, the original producers being effectively 'lost' in the Soviet zone.
+In September 1945, the British Army, short of light transport, was persuaded to place a vital order for 20,000 cars.
+However, production facilities had been massively disrupted; there was a refugee crisis at and around the factory, and some parts (such as carburettors) were unavailable.
+Hirst and his German assistant Heinrich Nordhoff (who went on to run the Volkswagen factory after military involvement ended in 1949) helped to stabilise the acute social situation while simultaneously re-establishing production.
+Hirst, for example, used his engineering experience to arrange the manufacture of carburettors, the original producers being effectively "lost" in the Soviet zone.
 The first few hundred cars went to personnel from the occupying forces, and to the postal service.
-Some British service personnel were allowed to take their Beetles back to the United Kingdom when they were demobilised.
+Some British service personnel were allowed to take their Beetles back to the UK when they were demobilised.